luked12/transgrow/README.md

 ## Training
-To train a TransGrow models with configurations from ./configs/config_main_transgrow.py use
+To train a TransGrow model run

-    python ./main_transgrow.py
+    python main_transgrow.py

+Thereby the settings from ./configs/config_main_transgrow.py are used.
+To resume a previous training, please enter the experiment name there and ensure, that architecture parameters are consistent.

 ## Testing
-To test a previously trained model with configurations from ./configs/config_test_transgrow.py use
+To test a previously trained model run

-    python ./test_transgrow.py
+    python test_transgrow.py

+You need to specify at least the log dir and the experiment name which you want to evaluate in ./configs/config_test_transgrow.py

+About the rest: Per default all parameters used to train the model are also used for testing.
+But one advantage of TransGrow is that especially the data parameters (e.g. the number of input frames, or the time interval between them) can differ from the training.
+So configuration parameters, which control the shape of the data, can be updated here as desired.